 Upon your reasonable request, Maze shall make available all information as Maze (acting reasonably) considers appropriate in the circumstances to demonstrate its compliance with this DPA.

-Security Incident Notification.
-If Maze becomes aware of a Security Incident, Maze will
+If Maze becomes aware of a Security Incident, Maze will:

-provide such reasonable assistance to you as required to allow you to meet any obligations under Data Protection Laws to report the Security Incident to affected Data Subjects and/or the relevant Supervisory Authority(ies) (as may be determined in accordance with the Data Protection Laws).
+5.2.2 provide such reasonable assistance to you as required to allow you to meet any obligations under Data Protection Laws to report the Security Incident to affected Data Subjects and/or the relevant Supervisory Authorities (as may be determined in accordance with the Data Protection Laws).

-Security audit.
 Maze shall perform a self technical and organisational security audit, on a quarterly basis.
-Maze runs a security bug bounty program, aiming to proactively and continuously ensure the highest level of security.
+Maze runs frequent external web vulnerability scans and annual penetration tests against its platform, aiming to proactively and continuously ensure the highest level of security.

-Maze Employees and Personnel.
-Maze shall treat Customer Personal Data as your Confidential Information, and shall ensure that any employees or other personnel have agreed to protect the confidentiality and security of Customer Personal Data.
+Maze shall treat Customer Personal Data as your confidential information, and shall ensure that any employees or other personnel who have access to it have agreed to protect the confidentiality and security of Customer Personal Data.